-This statement is made pursuant to Section 54 (Transparency in supply chains) of the Modern Slavery Act 2015 and covers the financial year from 1st July 2021 – 30th June 2022.
-This statement has been signed and endorsed on 1 February 2023 by Justin Harling, CEO of CAE Technology Services Ltd, and sets out the steps that CAE Technology Services Ltd has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement is made pursuant to Section 54 (Transparency in supply chains) of the Modern Slavery Act 2015 and covers the financial year from 1st July 2023 – 30th June 2024.
+This statement has been signed and endorsed by Justin Harling, CEO of CAE Technology Services Ltd, and sets out the steps that CAE Technology Services Ltd has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 CAE Technology Services Ltd (CAE) has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

 CAE is a trusted technology partner who makes people’s lives more straightforward, productive, fulfilling and enjoyable by providing the intuitive IT services they need every day.

 We specialise in providing technology that’s on point by taking proven vendor solutions, combining them and tailoring them on request.